Learjet 55 Aircraft 1980s

 The Learjet 55 (nicknamed "Longhorn" for the distinctive winglets) is the midsize Learjet that preceded the 60 — produced 1981-1987 with twin Garrett TFE731-3A engines, stand-up cabin and cruise around 460 kt.
 The 55 brought stand-up cabin comfort to the Learjet line for the first time; the 55B/C were minor variants.
 As an older midsize Learjet, the 55 is the most affordable way into a stand-up-cabin Learjet — but mandate upgrades, engine costs and parts availability are significant considerations.

-Learjet 55 helicopter for sale
+Learjet 55 aircraft for sale

 Learjet 55 Specifications